shuangchenfinance/Green_occupation_walk_or_talk/README.md

 (2) Green Enhanced Skills Occupations.
 The impact of sustainable economic activities and technologies results in a significant change in the work and worker requirements of an existing occupation.
 The essential purposes of the occupation remain the same, but tasks, skills, knowledge, and external elements, such as credentials, have been altered.

 (3) Green New and Emerging Occupations.
 The impact of sustainable economic activities and technologies is sufficient to create the need for unique work and worker requirements, which results in the generation of a new occupation.
-This new occupation could be entirely novel or ``born” from an existing occupation.
+This new occupation could be entirely novel or "born” from an existing occupation.

 The National Center for O*NET Development provides the 204 green occupations' O*NET-SOC 2010 codes.
 You can use the Crosswalk from the 2010 code to the 2019 code provided by the O*NET Resource Center to obtain their O*NET-SOC 2019 codes.